 “I will not adjourn the Senate until we pass a far bolder package,” McConnell said.
 “We aren't leaving until we deliver.”

-But first, the Senate approved a $100 billion-plus House-passed package of sick pay, emergency food aid, free testing and more money for Medicaid, despite Republican objections over the potential impact on small businesses saddled with a new mandate to pay sick leave.
-The government would reimburse businesses, but business advocacy groups say the plan isn't workable for many small firms.
-Still, only eight Republicans voted no.
+But first, McConnell said, the Senate will vote on a $100 billion-plus House-passed package of sick pay, emergency food and free testing, putting it back on track for Trump's signature — despite Republican objections over the potential impact on small businesses saddled with a new mandate to pay sick leave.
+The government would reimburse businesses but business advocacy groups say the plan isn't workable for many small firms.

-McConnell is trying to take control of the third coronavirus effort, putting GOP chairmen in charge and promising to consult with Senate Democrats later.
-Top Senate Democrat Chuck Schumer of New York blasted McConnell's approach, saying it's “too cumbersome, too partisan and will take far too long, given the urgency and need for
+McConnell is trying to take charge of the third coronavirus effort, putting GOP chairmen in charge and promising to consult with Senate Democrats later.
+Top Senate Democrat Chuck Schumer of New York retains great leverage and blasted McConnell's approach, saying it's “too cumbersome, too partisan and will take far too long, given the urgency and need for

 Wednesday's Treasury plan includes $300 billion in “small business interruption loans” that would be 100% guaranteed by the federal government to cover six weeks of payroll during the crisis.
-These loans would be made through private banks — and forgiven in many instances.
+These loans would be made through private banks.

-The plan would also establish a $50 billion lending program dedicated to imperiled airlines, which would be required to keep flying as a condition of securing loans.
+The plan would also establish a $50 billion lending program dedicated to the imperiled airline industry, which would be required to keep flying as a condition of securing the loan.
 Another $150 billion would underwrite loans to other business sectors.
-Details on the loan programs were fuzzy, but terms are sure to be heavily subsidized.

 Overnight, the White House sent lawmakers a separate $46 billion emergency funding request to boost medical care for military service members and veterans, fund production of vaccines and medicines, build 13 quarantine